amontalenti/home/README.rst

 You may hit conflicts with your existing .bashrc or .profile.
 Just move those to another directory and let it run.

+Once you clone the repo, you'll need to restart your shell.
+If you're logged in to a fresh Linux box (e.g. Ubuntu or similar) via ssh, the simplest way to do this is to log off and log back on.

 Shell
 -----

-I use zsh.
-For years, I used bash out of habit.
-I still keep my .bashrc and associated bash files around, for the rare case where I'm forced to use bash.
+On a freshly bootstrapped Ubuntu machine, I can typically clone this git repo and get going pretty quickly with bash.
+But, in my day-to-day development, I use zsh.
+For years, I used bash only, and mostly out of habit.
+Nowadays, I keep my bash environment around to give me the option to use bash for shell script debugging.

-My bash environment is covered in these files:
+I find it convenient to keep my "basic" bashrc configuration around, and then "layer" my zsh configuration over them.
+The bash config is summarized here:

 +-------------------+---------------------------------------+
 | file              | description                           |